What happens when you don’t vote? People who don’t share your values are elected to office!

 Same Day Registration:

-While not available during the 2014 election, same-day registration for eligible individuals is currently allowed for 2015 due to a preliminary injunction granted under a decision by the U.S. Court of Appeals for the Fourth Circuit.
+Same-day registration for eligible individuals is currently allowed for 2016 due to a preliminary injunction granted under a decision by the U.S. Court of Appeals for the Fourth Circuit.
 However, this option remains the subject of ongoing litigation in federal court.
 Please check the NC State Board of Elections website for updates.